-What does it mean to go “off the grid”?
+What is an “off-grid solar system”?
+What does it mean to go off the grid?

 Installing solar panels on your roof doesn’t mean that you’re off the grid.
 Most solar systems can’t consistently generate enough electricity to be a home’s only power source, which is why the vast majority of solar homeowners maintain a connection with their utility company.
 When you generate more power than you use, your utility gives you a net metering credit on your electricity bill.
 When you need to, you can then spend your credits to supplement your solar power with electricity from your utility company.
 If/when you don’t have credits, you’re simply charged the going rate for electricity at that time.
 For the average solar homeowner, this process typically means you’re generating more power than needed during daylight hours, and less than needed at night.